adheeb2/DialogueEngine/README.md

 3- AI Agent Orchestration → (multi-agent debates, quest generators, self-improving NPCs, and eventually a full AI Game Master)

+This is my first project in "15 projects to master Conversational AI" series

 The hermit JSON you’re looking at right now is literally the first brick in a system that will grow into:

 NPCs with personalities, memories, and backstories